OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:17

-My soul is bereft of peace; I have forgotten what happiness is.
+My soul does not know any peace; and I have forgotten what happiness is.

 ## Lamentations 3:18